 Let’s illustrate the concept.
-For example oral care products is a major market category and some of its subcategories are mouth rinses, toothbrushes, toothpastes, and dental floss.
-So while Colgate-Palmolive is the worldwide leader in Oral Care, Oral B (a Gillette brand) is the leader in the toothbrush category.
-We can see this same scenario in other categories, such as the retail market, where Wal-Mart with 6,000 outlets and more than $250 billion in sales, dominates the overall category but Amazon owns the online retailer space and iTunes is the number one music retailer in the world.
+For example, oral care products is a major market category, and some of its subcategories are mouth rinses, toothbrushes, toothpastes, and dental floss.
+So while Colgate-Palmolive is the worldwide leader in Oral Care, Oral-B (a Gillette brand) is the leader in the toothbrush category.
+We can see this same scenario in other categories, such as the retail market, where Wal-Mart, with 6,000 outlets and more than $250 billion in sales, dominates the overall category but Amazon owns the online retailer space, and iTunes is the number one music retailer in the world.
 The software market provides another illustration of the concept of category ownership.
-Microsoft can lay claim to the larger software category, but Oracle can claim ownership of the database software category, SAP can claim ownership in ERP software and Intuit owns financial software.
+Microsoft can lay claim to the larger software category, but Oracle can claim ownership of the database software category, SAP can claim ownership of ERP software, and Intuit owns financial software.

 Category Ownership is a Significant Marketing Metric